steveculshaw/brindlewoodbay/README.md

 Winnie quizzes Dr. Berko about Edgar; she'd helped him with his thesis. <br>
 Doesn't know if he has an assigned tutor.
 Gets pointed at the cousin; Audrey.<br>
-Audrey recants how she and him used to walk along the beach ... hearing the whale songs, *that no-one else could hear*
+Audrey recants about her earlier days with Edgar, how she and him used to walk along the beach<br>
+ ... hearing the whale songs, *that no-one else could hear*

 ---